-The company listed on the GenF20 Plus website is Leading Edge Marketing, also known as Leading Edge Health.
+The company is Leading Edge Marketing, also known as Leading Edge Health.
 They are located at Suite 100 – 645 Tyee Road British Columbia V9A 6X5, Canada.

-Their whois.com file lists this contact number: 250-412-8452.
+The contact number is: 250-412-8452.
 Another company name, listed with the Better Business Bureau is “Leading Edge Herbals.”
-Still another name is “leminternet.”
+Another name is “leminternet.”

-The BBB did not have a rating for Leading Edge Health when I reviewed this product.
+The BBB rated Leading Edge Marketing as A+.
 See the BBB file for updates and more information.